engrit-illinois/Audit-MisconfiguredGpos/README.md

 <br />

 ## Examples which are always valid
-These examples do not require `-GetFullReports`.
+These examples do not require `-GetFullReports` to be specified.
 <br />

 ### Get overall statistics: